vcr/vcr/README.md

   * Includes convenient RSpec macros and integration with RSpec 2 metadata.
   * Known to work well with many popular Ruby libraries including RSpec 1 & 2, Cucumber, Test::Unit, Capybara, Mechanize, Rest Client and HTTParty.
   * Includes Rack and Faraday middleware.
+  * Supports filtering sensitive data from the response body

 The docs come in two flavors: